 Masan Resources has achieved several significant milestones for the development of the Nui Phao project.
 Nui Phao has obtained a new Business Registration Certificate, Investment Certificate and mining license.
 It has also completed over 93% of the land compensation and resettlement process3, significantly ahead of the original schedule.
-In early 2011, Masan Resources also secured financing for the project through the investment of US\$100 million in equity from Mount Kellett and agreements with Vietnam Development Bank and a syndicate of local banks for senior secured debt facilities of up to approximately US\$200 million.
-After the closing of the transaction with Mount Kellett, our On the international front, there is a risk that the global economic economic interest (including the call option to acquire additional recovery will be weaker than is currently expected.
-Not only economic interest) has been diluted to 80.0%. would this damage exports, but it would also have a follow-on effect on consumer and business spending in Vietnam, inhibiting Altogether, 2010 was a validation of our sectorial and execution economic growth.
-Vietnam will continue to be vulnerable to strategy.
-Today we have developed three market leading movements in international commodity prices.
-Global fuel prices operating platforms: Masan Consumer in branded consumer are expected to remain at a relatively high level throughout products, Techcombank in financial services, and most recently, the forecast period.
-Strong demand-side pressure and the Masan Resources, in minerals and mining.
-With our leading depreciation of the Vietnamese Dong against the US dollar are businesses and financial flexibility, we believe our current expected to make it more expensive to import goods, pushing up operating businesses are well positioned to deliver earnings overall prices for goods and services.

-growth of 30 to 50% in 2011.
+In early 2011, Masan Resources also secured financing for the project through the investment of US\$100 million in equity from Mount Kellett and agreements with Vietnam Development Bank and a syndicate of local banks for senior secured debt facilities of up to approximately US\$200 to be issued in 2012 and cash.
+Techcombank operating platforms: Masan Consumer in branded consumer products, Techcombank in financial services, and most recently, Masan Resources, in minerals and mining.
+With our leading businesses and financial flexibility, we believe our current operating businesses are well positioned to deliver earnings growth of 30 to 50% in 2011.
 As a whole, Masan Group is well prepared to consolidate our position as Vietnam's premier private sector group in the coming years through a combination of organic growth and M&A.